Editing digitized home movies on a vintage film projector.

 For example, a video of a birthday party from June 3, 2003, could be named 20030603_MattsBDay.mp4.
 A clip from a graduation in February 1998 could be 1998-02_Graduation.mov.
 This method ensures that even if you pull all your files into one place, they’ll line up perfectly by date.
 It also makes your files searchable, so you can type “Birthday” and find every related video instantly.

-Use Tags to Organize Your Videos
+How to Use Tags to Find Videos Instantly

 Your file name can only hold so much information.
 That’s where tags, or metadata, come in.
 Most operating systems and photo apps let you add tags or keywords to your files.
 Think of these as extra labels that help you organize your videos by content, not just by date.